 "He served for a time as Assistant Clerk of the FWCC, Section of Americas, and for a number of years chaired the nominating committee of the worldwide FWCC.
 In that capacity he attended a number of their meetings on three continents.
 He remained active in the work of the FWCC until returning to Easton at the end of 1986.
 During this period he also gave the New Testament course at Pendle Hill, the Quaker Study Center in Wallingford, PA, in the summer of 1956 and also spent 1960-1970 as T. Wistar Brown Fellow at Haverford College." - Carroll's Obituary

-Brown cloth with gilt titling to front and spine Tight binding with a slight lean.
-Clean interior, save for sporadic foxing, as are the text block edges.
+Brown cloth with gilt titling to front and spine.
+Square tight binding.
+Clean interior, save for small p/o signature to top of front end paper.
 Dust jacket with mild rubbing and edge wear.
 Presents handsomely in archival mylar,